benduran/simplestyle/README.md

 The core APIs needed to make this work are:

 - `new SimpleStyleRegistry()` - creates a new StyleSheet registry where all of your styles will be accumulated
-- `setSeed(number)` - ensures that classNames are deterministically computed and will be the same on the server and when they're rehydrated on the client
 - `makeCssFuncs({ registry })` - returns `createStyles()`, `keyframes()` and `rawStyles()` functions that are locked to your StyleSheet registry

 ### SSR steps for most SSR / SSG frameworks